tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 > A base YANG identity for reporting path computation error reasons as defined in {{pc-error}}.

-tunnel-actions-type:

-> A base YANG identity for tunnel actions.

-> No derived identities are defined in this document: implementations are expected to add identities derived from this base.

 protocol-origin-type:

 >  A base YANG identity for the type of protocol origin as defined in {{protocol-origin}}.